bcala1/bcala1.github.io/index.md

 ## Updates
 <!-- October 2023: The paper based on my MPhil is now published in Atmospheric Chemistry and Physics. -->

+**October 2023:** I submitted the first paper from my PhD!
+The preprint can be found [here](https://essopenarchive.org/users/676280/articles/673892-synthesis-of-in-situ-marine-calcium-carbonate-dissolution-kinetic-measurements-in-the-water-column).

 **April 2023:** I gave [a talk](https://meetingorganizer.copernicus.org/EGU23/EGU23-8433.html) at EGU23 in Vienna!

 **February 2023:**  Field work time!
 We spent over 3 weeks at sea in the South Atlantic on *RV Pelagia*.
 [Here](https://www.nioz.nl/en/blog/64pe513-blog-the-beyond-expedition) you can read more about the research and our experiences on board.